benfertig/timestamper/extra_files/build_instructions/Run_and_build_from_source_windows.md

 ```
 As previously mentioned, the *Inno Setup* (.iss) file will only appear in the aforementioned directory if you downloaded the source code for version 0.2.0 or later of the *Time Stamper* program.
 If you downloaded version 0.1.0 of the *Time Stamper* program, you will need to make and configure your own *Inno Setup* (.iss) file.

-In the source code files for versions 0.2.0 and later of the *Time Stamper* program, the name of the *Inno Setup* configuration file has the following format:
+In the source code files for versions 0.2.0 and later of the *Time Stamper* program, the name of the *Inno Setup* (.iss) file has the following format:
 ```
 timestamper-{version}-windows-{bits}.iss
 ```
 For example, if you have compiled the source code associated with release 0.3.0 of the *Time Stamper* program for 64-bit *Windows* computers, then you should replace {version} and {bits} in the above example with "r0.3.0" and "64", respectively.
-So, in this case, the name of the *Inno Setup* configuration file for the *Time Stamper* program would be...
+So, in this case, the name of the *Inno Setup* (.iss) file for the *Time Stamper* program would be...
 ```
 timestamper-r0.3.0-windows-64.iss
 ```